pyrocko/qseek/README.md

 Contribution and merge requests by the community are welcome!

-Lassie-v@ was written by Marius Paul Isken and is licensed under the GNU GENERAL PUBLIC LICENSE v3.
+Lassie-v2 was written by Marius Paul Isken and is licensed under the GNU GENERAL PUBLIC LICENSE v3.